 Prerequisites: Integrated Math 2.
 Offered at the Honors and Standard levels.
 Honors level requires departmental recommendation.

 Chemistry Foundations covers essential core content, while providing hands-on opportunities for students to learn how to think like a chemist.
 Students learn to use the language of chemistry to describe physical and chemical changes of matter.
 They explore atomic structure and theory, ionic and covalent bonding, and the structure and organization of the Periodic Table in order to understand how atoms function both individually and when bonded together.
 In addition, students will explore the nature of chemical reactions in theory and in practice.
-Students begin to develop skills around formalizing scientific research and writing.
+Students investigate environmental chemistry and pollution while applying it to issues of injustice in the US through an independent research project.
+Students further develop skills around conducting labs, scientific research, synthesis in scientific writing and creating formal scientific posters.

-Prerequisites: Conceptual Physics A & B or departmental permission.
+Prerequisites: Physics Foundations and Physics Applications -Engineering (previously Conceptual Physics) or departmental permission.
 Honors section with departmental permission.

 Prerequisites: Chemistry Foundations.
 Honors section with departmental permission.